mplanasgit/project-3/README.md

 - The **category** in foursquare (second number, a foursquare ID).
 - The maximum number of results to return (**limit**).

 The resuls were sorted by **distance**.
-The requirements of the employees can be seen below:
+The requirements of the employees can be seen below in an extracted piece of code:

 ```python
 schools = getFoursquareCategory("school", city, 2000, 12058, token_fsq, limit=5)